alibaba/bindingx/README.md

   pod 'BindingX', '~> 1.0.3'
 ```

-module will be registed automatically.
+module will be registed automatically by WeexPluginLoader, also you can use weex standard module register api `[WXSDKEngine registerModule:@"bindingx" withClass:NSClassFromString(@"EBWXModule")]`.

 ### React Native